borkerprotocol/borker-lib/protocol-spec.md

 #### Extension
 `Version (2 bytes)` `06` `Nonce (1 byte)` `Index (1 byte)` `<message> (0-75 bytes)`

-This message type continues a previous message of types bork, comment, legacy comment, rebork, and legacy rebork.
+This message type continues a previous message of types bork, comment, and rebork.
 It is a continuation of the most recent message with the same nonce.
+Index must start at 1.

 #### Deleting a bork